jaimebv/EDF-Port-FreeRTOS/README.md

 ## 📅 Earliest Deadline First

 Earliest Deadline First (EDF) employs a dynamic priority-based preemptive scheduling policy.
 This means a task’s priority can change during its execution, and the execution of a task may be interrupted whenever a task with a higher (i.e., earlier deadline) priority becomes ready to run.
 Hence, the task with the highest priority is the one with the earliest deadline.
-In case of two or more tasks with the same absolute deadline, the highest priority task among them is chosen random.
+In case of two or more tasks with the same absolute deadline, the highest priority task among them is chosen at random.

 The algorithm is designed for environments where the following assumptions hold:

 - **(A1)**: All tasks with hard deadlines are periodic, with a constant interval between successive requests.
 - **(A2)**: Deadlines are strictly run-ability constraints.
-Each task must complete before the next instance of the same task begins.
+Each task must be completed before the next instance of the same task begins.
 - **(A3)**: Tasks are independent; the initiation or completion of one task does not depend on any other task.
 - **(A4)**: The run-time for each task is constant and does not change over time.
 Run-time is defined as the uninterrupted time required by the processor to execute the task.
 - **(A5)**: Any non-periodic tasks are exceptional cases, such as initialization or failure-recovery routines.
-These tasks may preempt periodic tasks during execution but do not have hard or critical deadlines themselves.
+These tasks may preempt periodic tasks during execution, but do not have hard or critical deadlines themselves.

 Given these assumptions, it is possible to characterize a task in EDF by two parameters: its period and its runtime.